sashikantaB/Universal-Governance-Frameworks/README.md

 - **NIST_AI_RMF/**
 - **ai-development-policy-framework/**

-These directories provide **regulatory, standards, and policy reference points** that inform — but do not replace — the governance frameworks.
+These provide **regulatory and standards context** that inform governance design.

 Governance here is **standards-aware but not standards-bound**.

 ---

-#### 7. **CREDENTIALS_AND_TRAINING.md**
+### 🔹 4. **CREDENTIALS_AND_TRAINING.md**

-Documents relevant learning, certifications, and formal training that support the governance perspectives reflected in this repository.
+Documents certifications, formal education, and formal learning that support the governance perspectives reflected in this repository.

 ---